 It's not surprising that for those who are afraid of being stung by a bee, the obvious question is:

-In short, the answer is: "no, I'm not aware of this happening.
+In short, the answer is: I'm not aware of this happening.
 Stinging tends to occur when bees feel threatened in some way.

 Bees sting for the purpose of self defence or defence of the colony from predators.

 An example of this would be a colony under attack from other invertebrate predators, such as wasps or hornets.

 However, they do not sting for no reason.
 As an example, even though wasps can behave as predators, bees will often be seen foraging close to wasps, with neither insect attacking the other with intent to sting.

 It's difficult to tell whether a bee is about to sting you (though you could hazard a guess if you hear them buzzing loudly and angrily should you disturb or harm them!).

 However, bees may try to warn you that they feel threatened.
 If stationery, a bee may tilt its body to one side slightly, and raise its middle leg in the air - this is quite commonly seen in bumble bees that are disturbed.
 It's a defensive reaction to threat.